hx-4/hxgn/README.md

 - Smart Totem trigger (fall height prediction & health boundary)

 # Known issues
-- 'Hunger' and 'Health' triggers are missing label texts.
-They should still work fine, will fix in the next ver.
+- Label texts in the 'Rules' screen for AutoToggle can sometimes disappear.
+Restarting your game fixes it.
+Will investigate.